sainathkistapur/spring-ai-ollama/ollama.rag.etl/README.md

 mvn spring-boot:run
 ```
 - It takes a little time when you first start the application.
-- When you **first run** the above command the application with pull the docker image of _Ollama_ and pull the _llama3.2:3b_ modal into Ollama.
+- When you **first run** the above command the application with pull the docker image of _Ollama_ and pull the _mxbai-embed-large_ modal into Ollama.
 - When the application is started you should be able to browser the pgVector database using the details provided in the ```compose.yaml``` file.